Lars Eller: Colorado Avalanche (2023)

 On 1 March 2023, the Capitals traded Eller to the Colorado Avalanche in exchange for a second-round pick in the 2025 NHL entry draft.
 With the Capitals in the midst of a West Coast road trip, Eller immediately made his debut with the Avalanche that night at Ball Arena in Denver, playing in a third-line center role in a 7–5 loss to the New Jersey Devils.
 He completed the regular season in posting three goals and four assists for seven points through 24 appearances.
 He was scoreless in the postseason as the Avalanche lost a seven-game first-round series against the Seattle Kraken.

 Pittsburgh Penguins (2023–2024)

 Eller became a free agent at the end of his contract with the Avalanche, and then signed a two-year, $4.9 million contract with the Pittsburgh Penguins on 1 July 2023.
 On 27 January 2024, Eller played his 1,000th NHL game, becoming the first Danish player to do so.

 Return to Washington (2024–2025)

 On 12 November 2024, one night after a 7–1 loss to the Dallas Stars, the Penguins traded Eller back to the Capitals in exchange for a 2025 fifth-round pick and a 2027 third-round pick.

-Ottawa Senators (2025–present)
+Ottawa Senators (2025–2026)

 Eller, having concluded his second tenure with the Capitals, opted to continue his career in the NHL by signing a one-year, $1.25 million contract with the Ottawa Senators for the season on 1 July 2025.
+In January 2026, Eller was named to Denmark men's olympic team for the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.

+Florida Panthers (2026–)

+Eller left the Senators as a free agent at the conclusion of his contract and opted to return for an 18th NHL season in by agreeing to a one-year, $850,000 contract with the Florida Panthers on 1 July 2026.